DavidBK/shampoo/Setup.md

 #### **Set your default profile**

-On windows terminal, enter `crtl+,` to open setting.
+On windows terminal, enter `ctrl + ,` to open setting.

 Select Startup and choose `Ubuntu` as your default profile.